 The tax deducted by the agent from the income should be remitted to this office within one month together with details of the income from which the tax has been deducted.
-A form (NRD 1) for this purpose can be obtained from the Income Tax Office website.
+A form (NRD 1) for this purpose can be obtained from the Income Tax Office website under "Printable Forms".